vishaldhole173/pro-stream-documentation/Technical/CloudFront-Distributions/cloudfront-security.md

     }
 ```

-That means when client requests `https://yourcfdist.cloudfront.net/index._m3u8`, the lambda@edge function is invoked, in turn it download original m3u8 playlist file and sign each url contained in the file.
+That means when client requests `https://yourcfdist.cloudfront.net/index._m3u8`, the lambda@edge function is invoked, in turn it downloads original m3u8 playlist file and sign each url contained in the file.

 2. CloudFront behavior is matched based on path pattern `*._m3u8`.
 Associated lambda function is invoked.
 3. Lambda gets CloudFront private key and caches for subsequent requests.